paragbhoyar/getting_and_cleaning_data_project/README.md

 1) A tidy data set called tidy_data.txt
 2) A code book that describes the variables, the data, and any transformations or work that was performed to clean up the data called CodeBook.md.
+3) run_analysis.R that performs the required transformation of data.

 The data was collected from the accelerometers from the Samsung Galaxy S smartphone from this site. http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones